 Plans and Cost

 Cinch Home Services offers three plans: the Appliances Plan, Built-In Systems Plan, and Complete Home Plan.
-After reading through Cinch Home Servicesโ€™ sample contract, we found the company sets its coverage caps at $1,500 for central air conditioning and $1,000 for plumbing systems.
-These caps are lower than the $2,000 industry standard.
-Our research shows the companyโ€™s annual coverage limit is $10,000.
-When you file a claim, Cinch subtracts these amounts from the policyโ€™s annual coverage limit.
+After reading through Cinch Home Services’ sample contract, we found the company sets its coverage caps at $1,500 for central air conditioning and $1,000 for plumbing systems.
+These caps are lower than the $2,000 industry standard and other reviewed providers, such as LHG and AHS.
+We also learned that the company’s annual coverage limit is $10,000, lower than Elite Home Warranty.
+When you file a claim, Cinch subtracts these amounts from the policy’s annual coverage limit.
+In addition, the company excludes roof-leak coverage from its baseline plan and add-ons.
+Most providers offer some form of roof protection coverage with their plans.

-Here are more details about Cinch Home Servicesโ€™ plans:
+Here are more details about Cinch Home Services’ plans:

-• Appliances Plan: This appliance-only plan covers 12 appliances, such as built-in food centers, freestanding ice makers, and refrigerators.ย
+• Appliances Plan: This appliance-only plan covers 12 appliances, such as built-in food centers, freestanding ice makers, and refrigerators.

 • Built-In Systems Plan: The next plan protects 16 built-in systems, such as water heaters, air conditioners, and jetted tubs.